|Professionally Reviewed by: Alex Gurevich|

 The Mailerlite drag and drop editor is incredibly user-friendly.
-You’ll be able to customize just about every aspect of your emails including fonts, colors, images, signatures and your call to action.
+You will be able to customize just about every aspect of your emails including fonts, colors, images, signatures and your call to action.
 The preview editor shows you exactly how your email will look to your customers, making it easy to tweak as you go.

 Landing page creator

 Mailerlite has dozens of different email templates to get you started that cover industries like real estate, healthcare, book stores and general eCommerce.
-If you don’t like any of the templates, or can’t find one to suit your business, the customization options mean you’ll be able to create something that’s perfect for you.
+If you don’t like any of the templates, or can’t find one to suit your business, the customization options mean you will be able to create something that’s perfect for you.

-Mailerlite Customer service
+Mailerlite Customer service (Rated: 5/5)

-Sendinblue: If Mailerlite’s automation features are not up to your standard, then Seninblue is another affordable email marketing software that offers powerful automation as well as SMS marketing.
+Sendinblue: If Mailerlite’s automation features are not up to your standards, then Seninblue is another affordable email marketing software that offers powerful automation as well as SMS marketing.
 With Sendinblue, you can get unlimited contacts with up to 300 emails per day.

 ActiveCampaign: If you are looking for an email marketing software with advanced features and willing to pay a premium price, then ActiveCampaign is a smart choice.
 You will not find email marketing software with more advanced automation than this one.
 However, the software can be overwhelming due to its sophisticated features, so it is better suggested for experienced users.

-Omnisend: If you are an eCommerce business, this software will be perfect for your email marketing strategy.
+Omnisend: If you are an E-commerce business, this software will be perfect for your email marketing strategy.
 Omnisend is focused on helping your online store convert email subscribers into paying customers.
-Since you can't use the software without an online store, you know the features are tailored explicitly for the eCommerce industry.
+Since you can't use the software without an online store, you know the features are tailored explicitly for the E-commerce industry.

 What I liked about Mailerlite